 The consolidated entity has financial assets and liabilities which are measured at fair value at the end of each reporting period.
-Forward foreign exchange contracts (see notes 10, 12 and 17) and call options at fair value through profit and loss (see notes 10 and 12) are measured at fair value using level 2 inputs.
+Forward foreign exchange contracts (see notes 10 and 17) and call options at fair value through profit and loss (see note 10) are measured at fair value using level 2 inputs.